brannerchinese/Web_Framework/README.md

         http://localhost:1234/shellfish.html
         http://localhost:1234/macguffin.html

-   Returns: Each of these calls a zero-argument function.
-Some were added during the running of the server and the server became aware of them.
+   Returns: Each of these calls the zero-argument function named (before `.html`).
+Some of these were added during the running of the server and the server became aware of them without having to be restarted.

  1.